Taxi minutes

 Behaviour rules

 - Not editable at logging time.
-The log screen does not expose a per-log taxi override — the configured syndicate or per-asset value is applied as-is to every log.
-To change taxi for a single flight, an admin can edit the relevant asset or syndicate setting and accept that the change applies to subsequent logs only (it is not retrospective).
+The log screen does not expose a per-log taxi override; the configured syndicate or per-asset value drives the prefill.